 - Students who have not declared a major prior to earning 90 points will be placed on Registration Hold and be subject to Academic Warning.

 Concentrations are optional and provide students with the opportunity to develop a deeper understanding of a secondary field of study in addition to the major.
 Most departments and programs offer a concentration.
 Some programs offer only a concentration.
 See Major Fields of Study for more information about concentrations and requirements.

 Choosing a Concentration

-Courses counted toward a departmental concentration may simultaneously fulfill core requirements as long as the total number of overlapping classes from the major and/or concentration counted to the core does not exceed two.
+Courses counted toward a departmental concentration may simultaneously fulfill core requirements as long as the total number of overlapping courses from the major and/or concentration counted to the Core does not exceed two.
 (Since the premedical concentration is not considered a departmental concentration, it is exempt from this policy.)

 Students interested in choosing a concentration in addition to a major must do so before completing 80 points toward the degree and must have a minimum GPA of 3.2.
 In order for a concentration to appear on the Columbia transcript, students must file paperwork with their GS advisor.